-This bowl of spiced yellow lentils is an everyday dal that can be made quickly and easily in an Instant Pot, especially if you have onion masala in your fridge or freezer.
+A comforting bowl of yellow lentils!
+Toor dal is an everyday lentil dish that can be made quickly and easily in an Instant Pot.

 This dal is so flavorful and comforting!
 Spiced yellow lentils make for a quick and easy dal recipe, perfect for a weeknight or when you don’t have much time to prepare dinner.
 As long as you’ve got yellow lentils (toor dal) in the pantry and onion masala in the fridge (or freezer), then you can prepare this in an Instant Pot in around thirty minutes, with the majority of that time being hands-off.

-This is what split pigeon peas (toor dal) looks like:
+This is what split pigeon peas (toor dal) look like:

 Because they are a split legume, they cook quickly and call for a short soak time.
 You can get away without soaking these lentils, but if you’ve read my other dal posts, you know I typically suggest soaking lentils because I find it helps with digestion.
 To each their own 🙂